aminaaddd/housing-Amina-ADDI/README.md

 Follow these steps to set up and run the project on your local machine.

 ## Prerequisites
-Docker installed on your system (Install Docker).
+Docker installed on your system (* https://docs.docker.com/get-started/introduction/get-docker-desktop/).

 Docker Compose installed (Install Docker Compose).

 ## Setup Instructions